-How do I tell the DVLA about my mental health problem?
+Telling the DVLA about a mental health problem

 If you are applying for your first driving licence (including provisional) or applying to renew your licence, there is a section on the application form which asks questions about your health.
 You should use this part of the form to tell the DVLA about your mental health problem.

-If you already have a driving licence and are diagnosed with a mental health problem which you doctor says you need to tell the DVLA about, you need to fill in a form and send this to the DVLA: see What form do I need to fill in?
+If you already have a driving licence and are diagnosed with a mental health problem which your doctor says you need to tell the DVLA about, you need to fill in a form and send this to the DVLA.

-You need to fill in one of the DVLA’s medical questionnaires with details of:
+You need to fill in either form with details of:

-The form also has a page for you to sign to give your permission to the DVLA to obtain details of your medical condition from your doctor.
-It is important that you fill in this form and give the DVLA permission to obtain details from your doctor because if you do not the DVLA could revoke your licence anyway.
+The forms have a page for you to sign to give your permission to the DVLA to get details of your medical condition from your doctor.
+It is important that you fill this in and give the DVLA this permission.
+If you don’t, the DVLA could take away your licence anyway.